yuan-songkai/heart-disease-risk-prediction/README.md

 - and uncertainty quantification for decision support.

 ## Dataset
-UCI Heart Disease dataset(Cleveland subset).
+UCI Heart Disease Data

-The dataset used in this project is the Heart Disease dataset from the UCI Machine Learning Repository (Cleveland subset), made available via Kaggle for convenience.
+The dataset used in this project is the Heart Disease Dataset from the UCI, made available via Kaggle for convenience.
+The Cleveland database is the only one used by ML researchers to date.

 ## methods
 - Logistic Regression (baseline model)